hn/seagate-blackarmor-nas/README.md

 # exit
 ```

 Exit the shell, remove USB stick and reboot the system via the Debian installer main menu.
+Don't forget the `Finish installation` item last or you won't be able to login later!

 ### Additional tuning